 Leafy Greens: The Lungs' Best Friend

 Berries like blueberries, strawberries, and raspberries are more than just delicious treats.
-Packed with antioxidants, these colorful fruits hold the potential to reduce inflammation in your airways, promoting smoother breathing.
+Packed with antioxidants, these colourful fruits hold the potential to reduce inflammation in your airways, promoting smoother breathing.
 The natural sweetness of berries adds a guilt-free touch to your diet, satisfying your cravings while offering essential health benefits.

-Nutrient-dense options abundant in omega-3 fatty acids, like salmon flaxseeds, and walnuts, are a boon for your lungs.
+Nutrient-dense options abundant in omega-3 fatty acids, like salmon flaxseeds and walnuts, are a boon for your lungs.
 These healthy fats help quell inflammation, enhance lung function, and even contribute to cardiovascular well-being.
 By including omega-3 sources in your meals, you're not only caring for your lungs but also supporting your heart's health.

 Broccoli, cauliflower, and Brussels sprouts, classified as cruciferous vegetables, showcase a rich assortment of vital vitamins and minerals.
 Emerging research indicates that these veggies might offer protective effects against lung conditions, making them a valuable addition to your lung-healthy menu.